pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     *   List length always matches length of "Type" column
     *   List elements are either:
         *   Python Boolean (`True`/`False`)
-        *   Python list for functions where the outer-most declarative function must be `fn:IsRequired(`, with an optional argument for a condition
+        *   Python list for predicates where the outer-most predicate must be `fn:IsRequired(`, with an optional argument for a condition
     *   `grep "'IndirectReference':" dom.json | sed -e 's/^ *//' | sort | uniq`
 *   **Linux CLI tests:**